rydmike/flex_seed_scheme/README.md

 > **NOTE:**
 > This is a pre-release dev version of the final package.
 This version is designed to work with
+> Flutter beta 3.3.0-0.3.pre or later.
+It also works with Flutter master 3.1.0-0.0.pre.2199,
-> Flutter master 3.1.0-0.0.pre.2199 or later.
-It does not work with Flutter beta 3.3.0-0.5.pre
+> but some test will fail due to new features not in beta.
+It does not work with Flutter
-> or flutter stable 3.0.x.
-The first stable version of this package, intended for Flutter stable
+> stable 3.0.x.
+The first stable version of this package, will be released after Flutter 3.3.0
-> channel, will be released after Flutter 3.3.0 stable has been released.
+> stable has been released.

 Use this package like `ColorScheme.fromSeed` but with the following additional capabilities: